oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 Now, let's make a small calculation.
 If we decide to build a Merkle Tree of Depth `20` we could generate `2**20` milestones i.e. `1048576`  milestones.
 If we set up our Coordinator to emit a milestone every minute (as it is configured by default), we would have `60` milestones per hour and `1440` milestones per day.
 If we divide `1048576` by `1440` we would have milestones for nearly `2` years.
 After that time, we would need to regenerate a new Merkle Tree and update all configurations.

-The duration of the calculation of the Merkle Tree for a depth of `20` can be around `2` hours on a usual developer's laptop.
+The duration of the calculation of the Merkle Tree for a depth of `20` can typically be around `2` hours for a developer.
 The Merkle Tree generated for AWS Deployments is `24` (you have milestones for 5 years) and can its generation can take half a day.
-But that is done once for all.
+But once it is done, it is done once and for all.

 ### Run your Private Tangle